 With natural capital and environmental net gain now beginning to enter widespread use this aspect could be about to take on a whole new dimension in EIA.
 Josh will help you unravel this highly complex topic.

-This webinar is free for Development & Infrastructure subscribers and Environment Analyst Market Intelligence subscribers are entitled to receive 15% off.
+This webinar is free for Development & Infrastructure premium members, and premium members of Environment Analyst's Market Intelligence service can receive 15% off.

 Speaker: Josh Fothergill